Share article:

 As we’ll explore below, Multimedia Messaging Service (MMS) is a powerful tool in your marketing toolbox.
 But it doesn’t always pay to use this more costly form of messaging.

 SMS stands for Short Message Service.
 As its name suggests, it’s used to send short messages – limited to 160 characters.
-Because of this, it’s a lot cheaper than MMS.
+Because of this, it’s cheaper than MMS.

 MMS, on the other hand, can include an image or GIF, and a subject line.
 The message itself can be a lot longer, too – with up to 5,000 characters to play with.
 While more costly than its SMS cousin, MMS does come with some serious benefits.
 You can: